 Another reason autoresponders are not the

-Messages from an address like this are easy for customers to ignore or disregard.
+These messages are easy for customers to ignore or disregard.
 They end up pushed away with all the other spam and promotional messages people get every day.

 For a better solution, you may want to get in front of your customers in channels outside of Amazon and collect real emails.

-These emails are more likely to be seen than those sent within Amazon, and are significantly more personal.
+These emails are more likely to be seen than those sent within

 Method 4: Messenger sequences